KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/4-Functions/README.md

 ## Functions, Promises and Finally

  1. In the utils.js file, try rewriting the fetchInitialRecipes() function using a Promise.
-Look for comments in the code to help show you where to make the changes:
+Look for comments in the code below to help show you where to make the changes: